itsmekunati/JPm/README.md

 ## How to use?

-You can use any IDE of your choice e.g, Intellij, Netbeans or Eclipse, the project contains direct inclusion of Eclipse and IntelliJ bundle.
+You can use any IDE of your choice e.g, Intellij, Netbeans or Eclipse.
-Additionally a zip folder containing entire repository.

 ## Requirements
 - Java 1.8